xinwenfu/VChat_GTER_CodeReuse/README.md

 #### WSASocketA
 Although the Windows [socket(...)](https://learn.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-socket) and [WSASocketA(...)](https://learn.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsasocketa) functions will functionally preform the same tasks, their arguments and style of use are slightly different.
-The `socket(...)` function models the traditional Unix style of sockets, whereas the `WSASocketA(...)` is Microsoft's implementations of the socket interface.
+The `socket(...)` function models the traditional Unix style of sockets, whereas the `WSASocketA(...)` is Microsoft's implementation of the socket interface.
 In this case we will use the `WSASocketA(...)` function call.

 The `WSASocketA(...)` function is used to create a [socket](https://docs.oracle.com/javase/tutorial/networking/sockets/definition.html) bound to a specific port on the host machine that is used to communicate in a 2-way fashion over a transport layer protocol that we define at the time of the socket's creation.
 When calling this function we must know it's function signature in order to not only place the correct arguments on the stack (As we do in a x86 architecture) but to also place them onto the stack in the correct order.